It's important to have a crisis communications plan in place before you need it.

 8. Share these changes with your internal team.

 Once you determine how you can improve your crisis communications plan, share those improvements with employees.
-This will bring you full circle, back to step one: Prepare – and reprepare – all employees.
+This will bring you full circle: Prepare – and reprepare – all employees.
 You want to make sure that everyone is on the same page.